tinko26/ao/docs/api/src/ao_sys/ao_signal.h.md

     ao_signal_t *  signal;
 };
 ```

-This type represents the waiting for a signal.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `node` | The node for the signal's list of waitings. |